The Truth Behind Flip This House: What's This Business Really Like?

 Here's a quick video explaining lawsuits Montelongo has faced:

-As of 2018, there have been more complaints against Montelongo and his tactics which has caused more damage to his name.
+As of 2018, there have been more complaints against Montelongo and his tactics, which have caused more damage to his name.
 With these issues, it is hard to tell whether or not people have turned up as successful as Montelongo has made it seem.
-Despite the dubious outcome of others through his business practice, he still has earned millions of dollars through it all.
+Despite the dubious outcome of others through his business practice, he has still earned millions of dollars through it all.

 With these scandalous events surrounding certain cast members from the series, many may be skeptical when it comes to the authenticity and credibility of the show.
 However, it has been claimed by the network that there was no knowledge of these fraudulent occurrences in the episodes so it can be assumed that the series is free from any of these issues and that any of the issues is to be separated from the show.